 Russian Ambassador Alexander Zmeevsky attended the ceremony on Thursday.

 Zeman has spoken out against EU sanctions on Russia.
-He has also called for closer ties with China and was one of the few European leaders to endorse Donald Trump's bid for the US presidency in 2016.
+He has also called for closer ties with

 A force for forming a new government